XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

         <form method="dialog">
 ```

-The table here will be filled dynamically with the accounts transactions.
+The table here will be filled dynamically with the account's transactions.

-6. Add the following code at the bottom of `view/renderer.js`:
+7. Add the following code at the bottom of `view/renderer.js`:

 ```javascript
 const txTableBodyEl = document.getElementById('tx-table').tBodies[0]